GreatBahram/pyidenticounter/README.md

 ## Road-map

-- [ ] Read source code from stdin using `--from-stdin`
-- [ ] Discover python files from a given directory or in the current working directory
+- [X] Discover python files from a given directory
+- [ ] Add test cases, run with pytest
 - [ ] Publish it to Github, using poetry
-- [ ] Add test cases, run with pytest